meet-projects/Y1YL-Labs/Session 8, Python Review 2/README.md

 ## Instructions:
-> Before we start, make sure to create a new Repl.it and call it "Python Review 2"!
+> Before we start, make sure to navigate to your team on Repl.it and start with lab "2- Python Review 2"!

 ### Part 1:
 In `main.py` -